 Source: Auditor analysis of School records for FY2020, FY2021 and FY2022.

-In the future, the School must ensure that it complies with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency documentation as required by law.
+In the future, the School must ensure that it complies with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency and birth certificate documentation as required by law.

 Recommendation: